-If a new bond is approved by the voters, funds would be available in draws over a period of years as illustrated in Exhibit A. Additional funds could also become available.
-For example, eminent domain payments related to the possible right of way purchase of District land on South Valley Middle School site for the proposed bullet train, as well as for potential mitigation measures related to the train expansion.
+In these scenarios, if a new bond is approved by the voters, then funds would be available in draws over a period of years as illustrated in the exhibit.
+It was also discussed that additional funds could become available in the form of eminent domain payments related to the possible right of way purchase of District land on South Valley Middle School site for the proposed bullet train, as well as for potential mitigation measures related to the train expansion.
 Those impacts are not fully understood at this point, but if the bullet train right of way becomes a reality at this site, then detailed studies of the potential impact, mitigation measures, and impact on an adjacent school site will need to be conducted in order to design a school that meets California Department of Education standards as well as other standards that may apply.
 It is possible that the configuration of the school, or future improvements to the school could be impacted.
 It was reported by the District that it is also possible that funds may be available from the right of way to compensate for mitigation measures.
 This is to be determined in the future and is not possible now to be considered as part of this Master Plan.